InnerSourceCommons/InnerSourceLearningPath/product/05-shared-ownership.md

 This does have impact on general capacity planning and should not happen "under the radar".

 On the other hand for contributors it is important that code review is not a last stage quality gate.
-Instead it is a way for continiously guiding contributors through the code development process ideally leading to better results faster.
+Instead it is a way for continuously guiding contributors through the code development process ideally leading to better results faster.
 For that to work out in practice there needs to be time and space for team building - but across traditional team boundaries.
 Having at least a vague understanding of the different cultures in teams makes misunderstandings much less likely and the contribution process much more smooth.